bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 - A servlet filter that intercept all the requests to bonita portal pages

-   It checks if the user is already logged in on Bonita BPM
+   It checks if the user is already logged in on Bonita

     - If already logged in => Allow the access
     - If not logged in => Redirect to IdP (with user info)